Our Story

 Jonathan Edwards brings a rich legacy of carriage driving to Windsor Carriages, continuing a family tradition that spans three generations.
 With both his father and grandfather serving as accomplished commercial coachmen, Jonathan grew up immersed in the art of carriage driving, honing his skills and passion for this time-honored craft.

-When he’s not expertly guiding carriages at Windsor, Jonathan works across the UK and internationally, lending his expertise to the entertainment industry.
+When he’s not expertly guiding carriages at Windsor, Jonathan works across the UK and internationally, lending his expertise to the film and tv industry.
 His impressive portfolio includes driving carriages on the sets of celebrated productions like Bridgerton, Sherlock, Peaky Blinders, and other iconic English classics, showcasing his talent and commitment to preserving the beauty of traditional carriage driving.

 The Edwards legacy shows no signs of slowing down, as Jonathan’s daughters enthusiastically embrace the family tradition.
 Together with their miniature pony, Bailey, they compete and drive for pleasure, embodying the future of Windsor Carriages.
 You can follow their journey on Instagram at @thecoachmansdaughters, where their passion for carriage driving and equestrian life comes to life.